eyedoteye/Multilog/README.md

 #Multilog
 ---
-A cool theme for my cool blog..site..Blogsite.
+A cool theme for my cool blog..site--Blogsite.